ceph/ceph/doc/rados/configuration/mon-lookup-dns.rst

 This allows for less configuration on clients and monitors.
 Using a DNS update clients and daemons can be made aware of changes in the monitor topology.

 By default clients and daemons will look for the TCP service called *ceph-mon* which is configured by the *mon_dns_srv_name* configuration directive.

+``mon dns srv name``

+:Description: the service name used querying the DNS for the monitor hosts/addresses
+:Type: String
+:Default: ``ceph-mon``

 Example
 -------